Quercus alba: Cultivation

 Quercus alba is cultivated as an ornamental tree somewhat infrequently due to its slow growth and ultimately huge size.
-It is not tolerant of urban pollution and road salt and due to its large taproot, is unsuited for a street tree or parking strips/islands.
+It is not tolerant of urban pollution and road salt; and due to its large taproot, it is unsuited for a street tree or parking strips/islands.

 Food

-The acorns are much less bitter than the acorns of red oaks, but are small relative to most oaks.
+The acorns are much less bitter than the acorns of red oaks.
 They can be eaten by humans but, if bitter, may need to have the tannins leached.
-They are also a valuable wildlife food, notably for turkeys, wood ducks, pheasants, grackles, jays, nuthatches, thrushes, woodpeckers, rabbits, squirrels, and deer.
+They are also a valuable wildlife food, notably for turkeys, wood ducks, pheasants, grackles, jays, nuthatches, thrushes, woodpeckers, rabbits, squirrels, deer, and black bear.
 The white oak is the only known food plant of the Bucculatrix luteella and Bucculatrix ochrisuffusa caterpillars.

 The young shoots of many eastern oak species are readily eaten by deer.
 Dried oak leaves are also occasionally eaten by white-tailed deer in the fall or winter.
 Rabbits often browse twigs and can girdle stems.

 Woodcraft

 White oak has tyloses that give the wood a closed cellular structure, making it water- and rot-resistant.
 Because of this characteristic, white oak is used by coopers to make wine and whiskey barrels as the wood resists leaking.
-It has also been used in construction, shipbuilding, agricultural implements, and in the interior finishing of houses.
+It has also been used in construction, shipbuilding, agricultural implements and in the interior finishing of houses.
+White oak splints have been used historically by Native Americans for basketry.

 White oak logs feature prominent medullary rays which produce a distinctive, decorative ray and fleck pattern when the wood is quarter sawn.
 Quarter sawn white oak was a signature wood used in mission style oak furniture by Gustav Stickley in the Craftsman style of the Arts and Crafts movement.

-White oak is used extensively in Japanese martial arts for some weapons, such as the bokken and jo.
-It is valued for its density, strength, resiliency and relatively low chance of splintering if broken by impact, relative to the substantially cheaper red oak.